 Go is available in the default repositories of some Linux distributions.
 However, the Go language version in the default repositories might be bit outdated.
 So, it is always recommended to use the most recent version by downloading the tarball from the official website and manually install it as described below.

-The following were tested in Ubuntu 16.04 LTS server edition.
+The following were tested in Ubuntu 16.04 and Ubuntu 22.
+04 versions.
 However, these steps are same for other Linux distributions.

 Next, check the integrity of the downloaded file as shown below.